Cancellation of 2020 Prudential RideLondon

 The route has many excellent vantage points and is close to some stunning and unique attractions.
 In certain areas of outstanding natural beauty and conservation areas, spectator numbers will be restricted to protect the local habitats.
 These are open-air events so spectators should come prepared for all weather conditions.

-A number of areas will make ideal spectator hubs with special entertainment on Sunday 30 July.
-Details of these areas and entertainment taking place will be made available in due course.
+A number of areas will make ideal spectator hubs with special entertainment on the Sunday of event weekend.

 Due to road closures, parking suspensions and the numbers of expected spectators, the organisers are encouraging people to walk, cycle or use Tube or rail services to get to the events.
 For spectators who are travelling from further afield the organisers suggest to book early and stay in local accommodation.